hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step4-tekton-controller.md

 `kubectl get images,pipelineruns,pipelines,taskruns,tasks,pipelineresources`{{execute}}

 Next, you will define the pipeline.
 The pipeline is not just one file, rather it's a collection of modular and decoupled resource types that definitions the elements of your pipeline.
-When you define the top level PipelineRun it references sub definitions to complete your request.
+When you define the top-level PipelineRun it references sub definitions to complete your request.

 ```
 Pipeline Run